 - How accessible is the environment?

 The building is fully wheelchair accessible.
 There are two lifts that are situated at each end of the building.
 In all the toilet areas and changing rooms there are disabled toilets and changing areas.
 Also in the Academy there are Evac chairs in case of a fire, which designated staff have been trained to use.
 Sound boxes are available in classrooms for use with radio loops.
 The Academy has a three year rolling accessibility plan.

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 Before your child/young person joins our setting the Academy arranges regular transition days to enable the children to familiarise themselves with the building, staff members, subjects and the general ethos of our Academy.
-We have regular tours of the Academy for school groups or individuals.
+With support from The Arch, we have regular tours of the Academy for school groups or individuals.
 We offer transition days for all primary schools, however if we feel that a pupil would benefit from a more enhanced transition we create an individual package which is supported and closely monitored.
 This will help to prepare your child to move on to the next stage of their education.
 This approach can also be requested if you feel it would be useful.

 Clubs and activities take place on a regular basis throughout the year and students have the opportunity to attend nurture clubs at break and lunch times.
 Our Academy liaises with primary schools on a regular basis and staff and SENCO visit to speak to the children involved in transition.
 Parents are invited to attend an open evening to meet their child’s form teacher and ask any questions they may have.
 Information is provided to the Academy from primary schools which give us levels and data to help us group your child/young person where we think they will be best placed.